robb/Underscore.m/README.md

   to `obj`.

 - `isArray`
-  A block that returns `YES` if is called with an NSArray.
+  A block that returns `YES` if it is called with an NSArray.

 - `isDictionary`
-  A block that returns `YES` if is called with an NSDictionary.
+  A block that returns `YES` if it is called with an NSDictionary.

 - `isNull`
-  A block that returns `YES` if is called with an NSNull.
+  A block that returns `YES` if it is called with an NSNull.

 - `isNumber`
-  A block that returns `YES` if is called with an NSNumber.
+  A block that returns `YES` if it is called with an NSNumber.

 - `isString`
-  A block that returns `YES` if is called with an NSString.
+  A block that returns `YES` if it is called with an NSString.